 I’m headed to a Mama’s Night Out event tonight, and so excited to take some time to relax and be pampered.
 It reminded me of this Mother’s Day Bath Bomb DIY that I created last year for the World Market Blog.
-The full DIY and recipe for the bath bombs is in that post, and I realize I never shared all of these pretty photos that didn’t make the cut!
+The full DIY and recipe for the bath bombs is below.

 I also have some thoughts about bathing, relaxing, and taking time to do nothing, so read on!
 What I want you to give yourself for Mother’s Day is a moment alone with some quiet and some of the simple pleasures you love most (whether a flower-filled bath, an hour hiking a trail, or a good book and comfy seat on the couch.)
 You deserve it.

 Elevate Your Bath

 While I’m sharing these pretty DIY Bath Bomb photos, I thought I’d share some ways I have loved elevating my bathing experience lately.